Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

 To change your password:

 1. Select the **Credentials** link.
 2. Enter a new password in the **Change Password** field.
-The password should be at least eight characters.
+The password should be at least eight characters (default requirements) or must adhere to the [password policy](/docs/management_guide/organizations/managing_organizations/#configure-password-settings) configured for your organization.
 As you enter a new password in the **Change Password** field, the **Confirm Password** field is displayed.
     ![Change and confirm password](/Images/change_password_latest.png)
 3. Confirm the new password in the **Confirm Password** field.
 The entry in the **Confirm Password** field must be the same as the entry in the **Password** field.
 4. Select the **Force Logout** checkbox to force the log out of any current sessions.